-We are pursuing a comprehensive Medicaid contracting program and, to date, have secured Medicaid contracts in Arizona, Georgia, Michigan, Montana, North Carolina, Ohio, Oregon, Rhode Island, South Carolina, Utah, Vermont, Wisconsin, and Wyoming with additional state contracts expected throughout the course of fiscal 2021 and 2022.
+We are pursuing a comprehensive Medicaid contracting program and, to date, have secured Medicaid contracts in 21 states, with additional state contracts expected throughout the course of fiscal 2021 and 2022.
 We are also targeting an increase in other private and public insurance and purchasing contracts during the same period.

 As reported in August 2020, we submitted the final KidneyIntelX package for FDA consideration under breakthrough device designation.
 Due to the large influx of COVID-19 related emergency use authorization ("EUA") requests, the FDA has experienced delays in submission processing timing across the diagnostic industry.
 In February 2021, the FDA sent written notification to us stating that it expected the final review process would return to normal no later than April 15, 2021 and did not expect any further delays in process due to the sustained volume of EUA requests in response to the pandemic.
-While we will continue to decline forecasting specific timing for potential FDA clearance of KidneyIntelX, we view this notification as a positive step in the right direction.
+The FDA did subsequently resume their review by that target date.
+While we will continue to decline forecasting specific timing for potential FDA clearance of KidneyIntelX, we have developed internal plans with an assumption that FDA will conclude its process by the end of calendar 2021.